tanmatt/QuoteOfTheDay/README.md

 - Thu Apr 25 07:00:07 2024 | Everyone went donuts over them - Leslie Hochsztein
 - Fri Apr 26 07:00:07 2024 | True art is characterized by an irresistible urge in the creative artist. - Albert Einstein
 - Sat Apr 27 07:00:07 2024 | Life is neither good or evil, but only a place for good and evil. - Marcus Aurelius
+- Sun Apr 28 07:00:08 2024 | Artists don't talk about art.
+Artists talk about work.
+If I have anything to say to young writers, it's stop thinking of writing as art.
+Think of it as work. - Paddy Chayefsky